Aaron Mavrinac: Academic

 My research interests include 3D computer vision, camera networks, camera calibration, vision-based control, and robotics.
 Overall, I want to contribute to a better understanding of the interplay between the physical world and electronic perception and sensing.

-- A. Mavrinac and X. Chen, "Coverage Quality and Smoothness Criteria for Real-Time View Selection in a Multi-Camera Network," accepted by ACM Trans.
-Sensor Networks, manuscript no. TOSN-2012-0157.R1.
+- A. Mavrinac, X. Chen, and Y. Tan, "Coverage Quality and Smoothness Criteria for Real-Time View Selection in a Multi-Camera Network," ACM Trans.
+Sensor Networks, vol. 10, no. 2, 2014.

 - A. Mavrinac and X. Chen, "Modeling Coverage in Camera Networks: A Survey," Int.
 J. Computer Vision, vol. 101, no. 1, pp. 205-226, 2013.